Viðey

-Viðey ([ˈvɪːðˌeiː]; sometimes anglicised as Videy) is the largest island of the Kollafjörður Bay in Iceland, near the capital of Reykjavík.
+Viðey ([ˈvɪːðˌeiː]; sometimes anglicised as Videy) is the largest island of the Kollafjörður Bay in Iceland, just outside the capital of Reykjavík.

 Overview

 The island covers 1.7 km2; its highest point is 32 m above sea level.
 The island is divided by a narrow piece of land (isthmus) creating the West Island, East Island and the largest Home Island.
-The island has a rich bird life with about 30 species breeding here.
+The island has a rich bird life with about 30 species breeding here, such as Puffins, Guillemots, and Fulmars along its coast.
 The well-vegetated island has areas of bog, grey basalt on the West Island and eastern shore and at least 156 species of plant.

 Visitors can reach the island by ferry.
 In the summer ferries leave daily from Skarfabakki, Harpa, and Aegisgarour pier.
 In the winter, ferry service is from Skarfabakki on weekends only.
 The Reykjavík City Card includes free ferry transfer to and from the island.

 Geology

 About two million years ago during the Pleistocene, Viðey was an active volcano with a massive caldera.
 The remains of this caldera are much larger than the modern island itself, with the island near the caldera's center.
 The rest of the caldera underlies a large part of what is now Kollafjörður.